 Monitor The Security Aspects of your Mac

 If you are still paranoid about granting Full Disk Access to certain apps or how to give full disk access Mac, you should check the security features of your Mac to see what permissions are granted to the app.

-You can monitor the disk permissions given to the apps by going to System Preferences (System Settings in macOS Ventura) > Privacy and Security > Full Disk Access in the sidebar.
+You can monitor the disk permissions given to the apps by going to the steps given for macOS installed on your Mac.
 You can see and assign the folder for open access in the Files and Folders pane.

 You can also check which applications are using your Microphone, Camera, and Screen Recording, as these are the leading causes of data breaches.

 How To Grant Full Disk Access On Mac?

 Since we have discussed and studied Full Disk Access, it is time to learn how to grant full disk access on Mac when you should grant Full Disk Access and all the other necessary information describing it.
 Stick to the procedure to give Full Disk Access to your MacBook.

 On macOS Ventura, Sonoma – Full Disk Access